 Now at Northeastern, Brenhouse plans to examine this phenomenon further.
 The research is still in the early stages, but she has an idea of what might be going on.
 “What’s really fascinating about the brain is that different parts of it develop at different times,” she says.
 She notes that parts of the brain that are important for basic life functions develop earlier than others like the cortex, which plays a role in decision making and begins to develop in adolescence.

 According to Brenhouse, adolescent exposure to stress directly affects the developing parts of the brain.
-“As the brain matures, those areas start to connect to the cortex,” she explains.
+“As the brain matures, those areas start to connect to the cortex,” she explained.
 “If the development of these early structures is derailed, those connections are also dysfunctional.”

 Making matters worse is the fact that the immune system is also affected by early life stress and begins to send confused messages to the adolescent brain.
 Brenhouse implicates neural receptors and immune signals: “We believe they interact, the interesting part is going to be to figure out how.”

 Brenhouse, PhD’05, expressed her excitement in returning to Northeastern, a university that she says encourages risk taking.
-“Sometimes you have to do the safe thing,” she says.
+“Sometimes you have to do the safe thing,” she said.
 “But the big leaps are important, too, and the most fun.”